Grounds for evicting council tenants

 Reasons for eviction from a council tenancy

-Discretionary grounds for eviction
+Discretionary grounds for possession

 If the council wants to evict you for discretionary grounds, the court must agree both that: